Updated for 2026 OBBBA — No Tax on OT & Tips

 Common questions about the 2026 tax changes and how to use this calculator.

-For 2026: $16,100 for single filers; $32,200 for married filing jointly; $24,150 for head of household.
-These are subtracted from gross income before brackets are applied.
-Taxpayers 65+ also receive an additional $6,000 senior deduction under the OBBBA.
-Use our full calculator directory to see how the standard deduction plays out in your specific state.
+For tax year 2026, the standard deduction is $16,100 for single filers, $32,200 for married filing jointly, and $24,150 for head of household.
+These amounts are subtracted from gross income before federal tax brackets are applied.

 Yes — select your state from the dropdown for an estimated state income tax.
-For precise results, use our dedicated state calculators: California, New York, Illinois, Georgia, Virginia, and Pennsylvania each apply their exact 2026 brackets.
+For precise results, use our dedicated state calculators: California, New York, Illinois, Georgia, Virginia, and Pennsylvania.

 Scroll to Top